zaqwanahmed/Zaqwan-SOC-Labs/README.md

 This repository documents my journey into SOC and defensive security,
 including TryHackMe/BlueTeamLabs labs, SIEM investigations, and incident reports.

+## 🧠 About
+Aspiring SOC Analyst building hands-on experience through Blue-Team labs, SIEM analysis, and incident response projects.
+This repository documents my technical growth, investigations, and write-ups from TryHackMe, BlueTeamLabs, and Splunk.
+Goal: to demonstrate real detection, triage, and reporting workflows used in SOC environments.

 ## Week 1
 - Google Cybersecurity Certificate: Section 1 — Security Principles
 - Lab 1: TryHackMe Intro to Cyber Security